dig-sec/Ratatoskr/README.md

+# Ratatoskr

-# Ratatoskr: A Comprehensive Information Retrieval and Knowledge Management Platform
+A Comprehensive Information Retrieval and Knowledge Management Platform

 ## Overview